Food Allergy Frequently Asked Questions

 - Toppings and gravy.
 Peanut sauce has also been used as a secret ingredient for marinating chicken.

-Always be aware of foods that have a shine to them.
-Egg and milk can be used to give food this glazed appearance, e.g. bakery items.
+Milk Casein protein maybe used as a binder in meat products and "restructured" salmon or imitation seafood.
+Also be aware of foods that have a shine to them.
+Egg and milk can be used to give food this glazed appearance, such as in the local bakery.

 Fish sauce can be used as a substitute for soy sauce.

 Worcestershire sauce may contain anchovies and/or soy.

 Food additive 322 - lecithin